 Interestingly, even 3- and 4-year-old children repair their speech errors (Manfra, Tyler, and Winsler, 2016).
 They do so when talking with others, but also when talking to themselves, and in the latter condition, there were significantly higher numbers of immediate repairs than delayed repairs, whereas in talking with others the percentage of delayed repairs was higher.
 This again suggests that immediate error repair is an early-learned and automatized behavior, delayed repairs, by contrast, rather result from decisions.

 By the way, Manfra and colleagues believe that immediate repairs indicate pre-production monitoring, but I think that’s wrong.
 Pre-production monitoring makes sense when we are required to avoid mistakes, e.g., in public speaking or in negotiations, but not in soliloquy.
 The question of whether a pre-articulatory monitoring takes place in spontaneous speech is of some relevance for my theory of stuttering.
-Read more here in the main text.
+Read more Section 1.3 in the main text.

 But let us go back from repair to interruption: In Section 1.1, I describe how a sensorimotor sequence is learned and how, in the course of learning and automatization, feedback-based control is replaced by feedforward control: In the initial period of learning, each step of a sequence is checked for correctness and completeness before the next step can start.
 If an error has happened, it can be repaired by repeating the last step only, such that not the entire sequence (in the worst case) must be repeated.
 In this way, a continuous self-monitoring develops ensuring that the sequence is correctly executed and that errors are immediately repaired.